Monteverde in 3 Days

 Drive to Monteverde

 The main attractions are a few miles out of town.
-We drove so we didn’t have to stick to a schedule, but there are regular buses from Monteverde to the Cloud Forest Reserve and transportation is included in the ticket price for Selvatura.
+We hired a car, so we didn’t have to stick to a schedule, but there are regular buses from Monteverde to the Cloud Forest Reserve and transportation is included in the ticket price for Selvatura.
 Monteverde itself is compact and walkable although, unless you’re based right in the centre, it is rather steep.
 Car parking in town is free but limited.

 Hotel Santa Fe Double Room